 The lowest paid employees of the Service are employed on full time (37 hours) equivalent salaries in accordance with the minimum scale point in use within the Service grading structure.
-As at 1 April 2021, this is Grade 6, spinal column point 6 \pm 10.21 per hour, \pm 19,698 per annum (no pay award has been agreed since 1 April 2020).
+As at 1 April 2022, this is Grade 6, spinal column point 6 $\pm$ 10.39 per hour, $\pm$ 20,043 per annum.
 The Service believe that this is the most easily understood definition of low pay as it is the lowest pay grade routinely used for substantive roles.